AnQiCMS template inforloop.CounterWith whitespace control: refine your list output

 Blank control: Optimize your HTML structure

-- Decreased readability of source code: Especially for complex templates, additional blank lines make debugging and understanding the source code difficult.
+1. Code readability decreases: Especially for complex templates, additional blank lines make debugging and understanding the source code difficult.

-- Potential impact on some tools or scriptsIn extremely rare cases, some highly dependent JavaScript libraries or parsers that rely on HTML structure and whitespace may be affected.
+3. Potential impact on some tools or scriptsIn rare cases, some libraries or parsers that heavily depend on HTML structure and whitespace may be affected.

-AnQiCMS template provides a powerful blank control mechanism to solve this problem.
-Through adding a hyphen in the template tag's{or}a hyphen (-),我们可以告诉模板引擎移除该标签产生的空白字符:
+The AnQiCMS template provides a powerful blank control mechanism to solve this problem.
+By adding a hyphen in the template tag's{or}afterwards(-We can tell the template engine to remove the whitespace characters generated by this tag:

-For example, in most cases, aforLoops may generate some additional empty lines:
+For example, in most cases, oneforLoops may generate some extra blank lines:

 正常下